opensearch-project/documentation-website/_dashboards/management/scheduled-query-acceleration.md

 - **Configure the following Apache Spark settings**:
     -  Set `spark.flint.job.externalScheduler.enabled` to `true` (default is `false`).
 This setting enables an external scheduler for Flint auto-refresh to schedule refresh jobs outside of Spark.
-    - Configure `spark.flint.job.externalScheduler.interval` (default is `5 Minutes`).
+    - Configure `spark.flint.job.externalScheduler.interval` (default is `5 minutes`).
 This setting specifies a refresh interval at which an external scheduler triggers index refresh operations.
+For valid time units, see [Time units](#time-units).

 ## Running an accelerated query